 She has lost some of her looks, but not her vivaciousness.
 Sebastian Lelio’s film is about starting over, about how 60 is the new 40 and about how a woman of a certain age keeps her optimism and her sense of self-worth when society (and cinema) has traditionally put such women out to

 "Are you always this happy?"
 Rodolfo (Sergio Hernandez) wants to know on meeting her.
 Maybe he has number.
 Or maybe that’s just an "alias" she’s been living under.

 As Rodolfo, successful, 60-something and plainly smitten, pursues her we start to understand the weight of sadness behind this sunny exterior.

 Some of that you can lay at the feet of Rodolfo.
 He is an enthusiastic lover, but so guarded about their relationship that Gloria turns suspicious.
-That gives the film a melodramatic edge.

 She has other priorities -- a daughter about to move overseas with her Swedish beau, a weepy ex-husband.
 And Rodolfo is a reminder of everything about her past -- drunken bar pickups, the excitement of a new sexual partner, casual pot use, the awkwardness of "relationship" conversations -- and the unbridged maturity gap between men and women.